Have You Been Injured As a Result of a Dangerous Condition on Someone Else’s Property?

-The notice requirement, however, also means that if an owner has no reasonable means or opportunity of ascertaining the dangerous condition, liability may not lie.
-For example, in the case of the olive oil: if a grocery store patron knocks down and breaks a bottle of oil, and then simply walks away without notifying a store employee or taking any other steps to minimize the danger, and then someone unaware of the condition walks down the aisle immediately afterward and slips and falls, the owner of the grocery store may have a defense: they had no means or opportunity of ascertaining or responding to the danger, and therefore had not breached their duty of care to the injured party.
+The notice requirement, however, also means that if an owner has no reasonable means or opportunity of ascertaining the dangerous condition, there might not be liability.
+For example, a grocery store patron breaks a bottle of oil on the aisle floor.
+And then the customer simply walks away without notifying a store employee or taking any other steps to minimize the danger.
+Next, someone unaware of the condition walks down the aisle immediately afterward and slips and falls.

 In addition, the law of Premises Liability distinguishes between different types of people who may be on a property, and the status of that person may determine liability.
 In Illinois, the law distinguishes between invitees or licensees and trespassers.